“Insomnia Awaken” by Piotr Rycabel.

 “A short narrative horror game.
 Symbolically, the production depicts the struggle of man with depression and his internal demons.
 Nothing you see is exactly what it really is.
 This is not a ghost story or other fantasy monster story.
 Because the real monsters are people themselves.
 Often against themselves.
 Can you understand what surrounds you?”

-It felt interesting to witness the different narrative approaches of “Insomnia Awaken”, as you can find subtle and very, very drastic attempts in there, that might even feel like a cliché sometimes.
+It felt interesting to witness the different narrative approaches of “Insomnia Awaken”, as you can find subtle and very drastic attempts in there, which can feel like a cliché sometimes.
 Trying to shoot your inner demons with a rifle?
-Yes, that might be the absolute sledgehammer approach.
-But please, you should have in mind that it’s actually very difficult to make people with a stable mental health understand what a real depression feels like.
-The transfer of these particular experience is hard.
-And yes, “Insomnia Awaken” also struggles with finding some kind of ‘language’ to do that, but at least it’s making this effort!
-That’s a wonderful thing, after all.
+That might be the absolute sledgehammer approach.
+But please, you should keep in mind that it is actually very difficult to make people with a stable mental health understand what depression feels like.
+The transfer of this particular experience is hard.
+And while “Insomnia Awaken” struggles with finding some kind of ‘language’ to do that, it makes this effort at least.
+After all, that is a wonderful thing.
+[PLAY]